Train Hopping Charlottesville

 Teardrop and I nodded as we clenched our packs and hoofed it down the street towards the steel.
 Not a single train worked so we lingered in the shadows of brisk air by the railroad tracks, sleeping, sprawled out among the weeds and ballast.
 The sun slowly advanced and as the shadows crept away, a fierce blaze of light stung my skin like an army of wasps.
 I fidgeted; sweat trickled down my limbs.
 I looked out along the tracks at the stationary blocks of grainers, boxcars and lumber racks, hoping a passing train might stop briefly, picking up either block.
-Nothing happened, intermodals just hummed by at uncatchable speeds, toying with our emotions like the flirtatious women of my past.
+Nothing happened, intermodals just hummed by at uncatchable speeds, toying with my emotions like the flirtatious women of my past.

 Dumpster food was not always an appetizing smorgasbord of five-star eating, but we needed nutrients; we needed energy; and we needed to eat.
 We only lived off remnants of peanut butter for so long until giving into food at the top of trash bins or dumpsters.
 A bun and half-eaten nachos curbed our hunger briefly, as we sat north of the Amtrak station.
 A signal mast stood tall by the curvature of glinting steel and we stumbled upon the hop out.
 Broken 40’s piled high by the trackside in mounds of shattered glass with discarded articles of clothing, empty packs of smokes and other trash left by home bums, crackheads and lazy riders.